 In an effort to provide cost-effective training to the broadest group possible, I created a series of virtual, self-paced training courses.
 For a fraction of the cost of one-on-one consulting, I will teach you step-by-step how to write an NIH submission.

-Step-by-step instructions for writing a polished NIH R01 application in a four-part webinar series
+Step-by-step instructions for writing a polished NIH R01 application in a four-part series

-Short course on writing the NIH mentored K-series
+Five-part course on writing the NIH mentored K series

 BUILDING YOUR BIOMEDICAL RESEARCH FUNDING PORTFOLIO

 R01?
 R03 vs. R21?
 R15?
 R34?
 K series?
 Parent vs. RFA?